AtomicNibble/PulpEngine/README.md

 As a general rule of thumb if it took more than 2 seconds to understand a line of code I simplified it.
 On many occasions I would notice a bug when simplifying the code that become obvious in the simplified version.
-I also found simplified code was either faster by default or more easy to optimise, so I don't feel performance critical code has to have poor readability.
+I also found simplified code was either measurably faster by default or more easy to optimise, so I don't feel performance critical code has to have poor readability.

 #### Comments